Mental Health Court is a specialized service offered by Community Support Services in collaboration with the local municipal courts.

 It was developed to divert adults in Summit County with serious and persistent mental health services, charged with misdemeanors, from the jail and criminal justice system.

-The Mental Health Court is a cooperative effort between Community Support Services, the County of Summit Alcohol, Drug Addiction and Mental Health Services Board, the Akron Municipal Court, and the Stow Municipal Court.
-Both Akron and Stow Mental Health Courts are separate and unique programs.
+The Mental Health Court is a cooperative effort among Community Support Services, the County of Summit Alcohol, Drug Addiction and Mental Health Services Board, the Akron Municipal Court, the Stow Municipal Court, and the Barberton Municipal Court.
+The Akron, Stow, and Barberton Mental Health Courts are separate and unique programs.